 30 School Days between Parent Consent and the initial IEP Team Meeting:

 A team of individuals comprised of professional staff and the parent/guardian(s) of the student will compile all relevant data and consider other potentially necessary evaluations.
 If additional evaluations are necessary, the district will provide the parent with a list of any proposed evaluations necessary to determine eligibility and seek written consent.

 Results of evaluations and any recommendations will be provided to the parent/guardian.
 This information is often provided by a representative of the Multidisciplinary Evaluation Team (MET) and is just a recommendation.
 An initial IEP meeting will be held (and may run concurrently with the recommendation) with the parent/guardians to determine if the child is eligible for special education services based on state rules and regulations, as well as to determine goals, supports, and programs/services based on the student’s individual needs.
 During the meeting, if appropriate, an Individualized Educational Plan (IEP) will be written.
 For the initial provisions of services, the parents must provide written consent giving the district permission to proceed with the provision of services (this is only required at the initial provision).

 Why does my child need an evaluation?

-- Does the child have a particular category of disability?
+- Does the child have a disability?

 - How is the child currently performing in school?